fabulousengineer0211/High-Speed-Ram/README.md

 # High-Speed-Ram
-HIGH SPEED 2K x 8 DUAL PORT STATIC RAM
+HIGH SPEED 2K x 8 DUAL PORT STATIC RAM in VHDL using Altera by Intel